French frigate Surveillante (1778): End of the American war of Independence

 On 19 February 1781, Surveillante, along with the 64-gun Éveillé, her sister-ship Gentille and the cutter Guèpe, captured HMS Romulus in Chesapeake Bay.

 On 5 June 1781, as Surveillante was arriving at Saint-Domingue from America, she encountered the 48-gun frigate HMS Ulysses.
-A chased ensued and at 2130, Ulysses caught up with Surveillante.
+A chase ensued and at 2130, Ulysses caught up with Surveillante.
 After 2 hours and a half of battle, the frigates broke the engagement.

 On 24 October 1781, after the Siege of Yorktown, Surveillante brought Gontaut de Lauzun to France to bring the news of the victory.
 She arrived at Brest on 15 November.

 Lloyd's List reported in August 1782 that a French vessel of 40 guns, a frigate, and a cutter had captured Tartar, of Bristol, Fraser, master, off the coast of Africa.
 Tartar had resisted and the capture only occurred after she had lost 10 men killed and a number of wounded.
 The French put Fraser and his surviving crews on Rose, of Liverpool, Stephenson, master, which the French had taken on about 9 June.
 The French made a cartel of Rose and she arrived at Bristol with some 200 men.
 Other reports state that the captors were a French frigate, sloop-of-war, and cutter, and that the casualties on Tartar amounted to three men killed and five wounded.
 A third source identified the frigate as Surveillante and the sloop as Ariel, and placed the capture as taking place of Cape Mount, West Africa.
 After her service as a cartel, Rose was decommissioned at Morlaix in November 1784.

 In September Surveillante and Ariel captured the merchant vessel Grand Duc off the coast of Spain.
 The French navy briefly took Grand Duc into service before decommissioning her, striking her off, and selling her for £t 72,489 at Brest in 1783.

 In summer 1783, along with the British frigate HMS Medea, she sailed to America to announce the Peace of Paris that ended the war between France and Great Britain.